wp-plugins/alo-easymail/readme.txt

 = INSTALLATION =
 1. Upload `alo-easymail` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
+1. To enable the plugin work better you should **increase the wp_cron and php timeouts**: for more info you can use the admin Help button in plugin setting or visit the [FAQ of the site](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/#faq-3)
 1. (If you are **upgrading** an EasyMail previous version, be sure to **upload all files** and to **activate the plugin again**)

 = QUICK START =